erroronline1/caro/readme.md

 easter_holidays[ascension] = 39
 easter_holidays[pentecost] = 50
 easter_holidays[corpus_christi] = 60

 workdays = "1, 2, 3, 4, 5" ; monday=1 to sunday=7, drop which have the same marking as holidays, e.g. weekends
-default_due = 12 ; events are due in x months by default
+default_due = 7 ; scheduled events are due in x days by default

+hide_offduty_reasons[] = "" ; since this array is implemented anyway this empty value is processed to avoid displaying regular working hours entries. do not change
+; hide_offduty_reasons[] = "sickleave" ; append reason keys as defined in language.xx.ini to adhere to your company policies regarding data safety

 ; forbidden names as regex-patterns
 [forbidden]